“Damn my education, I can’t find the words to say for all the things caught in my mind” – Noel Gallagher.

 2.Crazy Upside Down House ( перевернутая комната), Yunost Park

-About two months before I turned up in Kaliningrad, I had a Polish friend based in Russia and her name is Ola and she was touring the sights here too.
-Ola had shown me a photo of this crazy upside down house and told me it was in Kaliningrad so I had to find it.
+About two months before I turned up in Kaliningrad, I had a Polish friend (her words, not mine) based in Russia and her name is Zola Cooler and she was touring the sights here too.
+Zola Cooler had shown me a photo of this crazy upside down house and told me it was in Kaliningrad so I had to find it.
 I walked to Yunost Park, which was near my hostel and there I saw it!

 For 150 Rupees (£2) you can go inside and get some truly wacky photos taken to make it look like you are walking on the ceiling!
 This could really have been a whole separate blog post, but times are busy with me now.